JunshengFu/kidnapped-vehicle/README.md

 ### 3. My project files
-(Note: the hyperlinks **only** works if you are on the homepage of this GitHub reop, and you can be redirected by clicking the **View the Project on GitHub** on the top)
+(Note: the hyperlinks **only** works if you are on the homepage of this GitHub reop, and if you are viewing it in "github.io" you can be redirected by clicking the **View the Project on GitHub** on the top)

 * [CMakeLists.txt](CMakeLists.txt) is the cmake file.
 * [data](data) folder contains sensor measurements, example images, GIF.